Dawson County, Montana: Geography

 According to the United States Census Bureau, the county has a total area of 2383 sqmi, of which 2372 sqmi is land and 11 sqmi (0.5%) is water.

 Dawson County is located in the extreme eastern portion of Montana, about fifteen to twenty miles west of the Dakota line.

 Dawson County contains part of Montana's badlands.
 Makoshika State Park is an example of that area's unusual rock formations.
 Dawson County's principal water sources are the Yellowstone River, which bisects its southeastern section, and the Redwater River in its northwest corner.
 Numerous creeks are tributary to these streams, furnishing abundant and accessible facilities watering livestock and for small irrigation enterprises and water conservation projects.
 In the upper bench lands, artesian well irrigation has received considerable attention.

 The largest Triceratops skull ever found was discovered in 1992 and excavated in 2003 in Dawson County, Montana, in the famous Hell Creek Formation.
-It is a 65-million-year-old male Triceratops skull, 9.2 feet long, 5.2 feet high and 4.6 feet wide and weighing over 600kg.
+It is a 65-million-year-old male Triceratops skull, 9.2 feet long, 5.2 feet high and 4.6 feet wide and weighing over 600 kg.
 It has been dubbed 'Dragon King' and is understood to be the most expensive skull to ever trade privately.

 Parts of Dawson County were taken to form Valley County in 1893, Richland County and part of Wibaux County in 1914, part of Prairie County in 1915, and Garfield County and part of McCone County in 1919.